-If you don’t consider yourself to be really into cars, the sheer amount of metal on offer and the different shapes and sizes that vehicles come in, can be quite confusing.
-Here is the low down on the main car types and what they mean, so you can identify the type of car you’re searching for and hopefully get you one step closer to your perfect car!
+If you don’t consider yourself to be really into cars, the sheer amount of metal on offer and the different shapes and sizes that vehicles come in can be quite confusing.
+Here’s a handy guide to the main car types available and some of their key features, so you can identify the type of car you’re searching for.
+We hope this helps you get one step closer to finding your perfect car!

 Smaller cars are typically easy to park and have small, economical engines

 Despite that, these cars are among the most popular to drive as they offer a fine blend of value for money, efficiency and economy.
-Slightly larger small cars are called ‘Supermini’s’.
-The Ford Fiesta, Vauxhall Corsa and Mini Cooper are all Superminis, and while they are great for people who don’t need a huge amount of storage space, they are not particularly appropriate for those with equipment, such as buggies or mobility scooters.
+Slightly larger small cars are called ‘superminis’.
+The Ford Fiesta, Vauxhall Corsa and Peugeot 208 are all superminis.
+While they are great for people who don’t need a huge amount of storage space, they might not be the right choice for those with lots of equipment, such as buggies or mobility scooters.

 Medium cars often offer a bit more space for passengers and practicality

 These cars come in small, medium and large sizes but are really all classified as one segment.
-They are designed primarily for families needing to move people and luggage around, and are therefore extremely competent at carrying loads.
+They are designed primarily for families needing to move people and luggage around and are, therefore, extremely competent at carrying loads.
 On the downside, they can be less sleek to look at than other cars and sometimes less exciting to drive.
-Good examples of MPVs include the Citroen Picasso, Ford C-Max and Vauxhall Zafira.

 WAVs could be a good option if you find transferring from a wheelchair into a car difficult